 Restrictions (LDRs), and analytical results.
 Prepare and submit the biennial report prior to March 1 of each even-numbered year.
 (22 CCR 2262.71-75)

-- l.
-Establish requirements for designation of waste accumulation sites and Consolidated Emergency Response/Contingency Plans as required. - m.
-Prepare and submit STEP 2 documentation and update STEP 2 as applicable for hazardous waste handling equipment and facility upgrades.
+1. Establish requirements for designation of waste accumulation sites and Consolidated Emergency Response/Contingency Plans as required.